Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Results

-According to Figure \ref{finalresults}, we observed two meaningful distinct groups: One group independent of other topics and the other with strong dependency with other topics.
-First, the topics `Outbreak Environment', `Diagnosis', and `Worldwide' (Topics 13, 14, and 19, respectively) were located in the center of the plot.
-This indicates that no matter how many words were used to estimate the topics' latent positions, those topics remained as general topics and have shares many words with other topics.
-This makes nice sense given the fact that many articles have mentioned the outbreak of COVID-19, the diagnosis of COIVD-19, and how the world treats or considers this notorious pandemics.
-For example, among the 137K publications mentioning ``COVID-19'' in the PubMed database, more than 76,000 and 35,000 publications also mentioned ``outbreak'' and ``diagnosis'', respectively.
-Second, the topics `Social Impact', `Family Impact', `Cardiovascular', and `Cytokine Storm' (Topics 12, 11, 10, and 6, respectively) were located away from the center in the plot, which implies their dependency structures with other topics.
+According to Figure \ref{finalresults}, we observed two distinct groups; the one topic group does not depend on other topics, and the other group shows a dependent relationship with other topics.
+The former group consists of topics that have common words that are shared by other topics as well.
+On the other hand, the latter group consists of topics that have their own distinct words.
+In the former group, the topics `Statistical Modeling', `COVID-19 Test', and `Preventing COVID-19' (Topics 13, 14, and 19, respectively) were located in the center of the plot.
+This indicates that no matter how many words were used to estimate the topics' latent positions, those topics remained as general topics and have shared many words with other topics.
+This makes sense given the fact that many articles have mentioned the outbreak of COVID-19, the testing of COIVD-19, and various ways of studying these notorious pandemics through statistical models.
+For example, among the 137K publications mentioning ``COVID-19'' in the PubMed database, more than 76,000, 64,782 ,and 44,602 publications also mentioned ``outbreak'', ``testing'', and ``prevention'' respectively.
+The latter group, the topics `Social Impact (financial and economical)', `Social Impact', `Cardiovascular', and `Cytokine Storm' (Topics 12, 11, 10, and 6, respectively) were located away from the center in the plot, which implies their dependency structures with other topics.
 These topics usually stay on the boundary of the plot regardless of the number of words because they consist mainly of unique words.
-Finally, the topics like `Socio-demographics', `General Health Care', and `Virus Binding' (Topics 15, 4, and 2, respectively) start from the origin, stay away from the origin for a while, and then return to the origin.
-This implies that it could not maintain the nature of the topic when less words are considered, and it is likely that those topics are either ongoing research or burgeoning topic that is not studied enough yet.
+Finally, topics like `Psychological Mental Issues', `Relevance of Treatment', and `Compound and Drug' (Topics 15, 4, and 2, respectively) start from the origin, move away from the origin for a while, and then return to the origin.
+This implies that it could not maintain the nature of the topic when fewer words were considered, and it is likely that those topics are either ongoing research or burgeoning topics that have not been studied enough yet.